-Estimates and underlying assumptions are reviewed on an on-going basis.
+Estimates and underlying assumptions are reviewed on an on going basis.
 Revisions to accounting estimates are recognised in the period in which the estimates are revised and in any future periods affected.

-In particular, information about significant areas of estimation uncertainty and critical judgements in applying accounting policies that have the most significant effect on the amount recognised in the financial statements are described in the notes 2.5, 2.6, 2.7, 2.9, 2.10, 2.11 and 2.12.
+In particular, information about significant areas of estimation uncertainty and critical judgements in applying accounting policies that have the most significant effect on the amount recognised in the financial statements are described in the notes 2.5 to 2.13.